• Skip to primary navigation

 For the overnight oats

-• 1 cup milk of choice (we like soy or almond milk)
+• 1 cup milk of choice (I use soy milk)

 • ¼ teaspoon ground cinnamon